 On the second floor there are two large halls, the first one with an access to the upper terrace.
 This is saved by two towers.
 We also have a room with small kitchen, two storage rooms and bathroom.

-In a field next to the main building, is a building of about 100m2.
 Attached to the main house there is a two-storey building with summer dining room, BBQ, fireplace, in addition to several hotel rooms for garage for bikes and storage rooms.
 On the second floor there is a large covered terrace.

 The property has a large garden with swimming pool, well-tended of 12x5m.

 Independent apartment, Irrigation system, Landscaped garden, Laundry room, Roof terrace, Private garden, Private Swimming Pool, Rustic style, Storeroom, Various terraces / balconies, Wine cellar